 That’s why both oversampling and undersampling are not profitable.
 We can improve undersampled image quality when we stack them using drizzle.
 For oversampled images we can use focal reducers or use binning.
 One thing worth to remember is that pixel scale and image resolution are totally independent qualities.
 Image is generated by optics and is also affected also by tracking errors and seeing, and usually these factors determine image resolution.

 But this is only theory, that maybe someone would like to know.
-In real life the number of available sensor types are limited.
+In real life the number of available sensor types is limited.
 I would estimate, that 80% of amateur astroimaging market is covered with maybe dozen sensor models.
 One thing you need to know is that there is no universal setup.
 Also when we do pretty pictures resolution is not the most important aspect.
 More important is the whole picture and nobody will examine it using magnifying glass trying to split tight doubles.
 Most imaging setups for aesthetic photography is undersampled (to achieve large field of view), so drizzle can help here.
 But when you do something else than this kind of astrophotography (like astrometry or photometry), you can try to achieve optimal pixel scale for imaging setup.

 - factors responsible for resolution of image that is generated at the sensor surface are: seeing, aperture and optics quality, mount tracking.
 But…